Welith/foundry-fundme/README.md

 1. Setup environment variables

 You'll want to set your `SEPOLIA_RPC_URL` as an environment variable.
-You can add it to a `.env` file, similar to what you see in `.env.example`.
+You can add it to a `.env` file.

 - You will need to create a wallet key, which will contain your `PRIVATE_KEY`, so that we do not expose it in the `.env` file.
   - This is done with the `cast wallet import <KEY_NAME> -i` command, where `<KEY_NAME>` can be replace with one of your choosing.
 The `-i` command will prompt you to enter your `PRIVATE_KEY` and then lock it with a password.